-Policy JP-Strat6: Northern Areas (MM4.18)
+Policy JP-Strat6: Northern Areas

 A significant increase in the competitiveness of the northern areas will be sought.
-There will be a strong focus on making as much use as possible of suitable previously-developed prioritising the re-use of (brownfield) land through urban regeneration, enhancing the role of the town centres and diversifying increasing the mix, type, quality and range of residential offer.
-This will be complemented by improvements to transport connectivity and the selective release of Green Belt and previously safeguarded land in key locations the allocation of sites for development identified in Chapter 11 of this plan, that will help to boost economic opportunities and diversify housing provision (GM-Strat7 and GM-Strat8).
+There will be a strong focus on making as much use as possible of suitable previously-developed (brownfield) land through urban regeneration, enhancing the role of the town centres and diversifying the residential offer.
+This will be complemented by the allocation of sites for development identified in Chapter 11 of this plan, that will help to boost economic opportunities and diversify housing provision.
 Improving transport connections and accessibility by public transport, cycling and walking will be a priority to ensure access to key employment opportunities.
 In supporting the principles of inclusive growth, the significant increases in economic growth in this location will help to reduce deprivation.